snunzi/NPDN_HTS_2024/docs/source/introgalaxy.rst

         * fasterq-dump log; Contains information about the tool execution

 Once fasterq finishes transferring the data explore the collections created by clicking on the collection name in the history panel.
-You should see in the paired-end data collection there is a pair of reads.
+You should see in the single-end data collection there is a dataset of reads.
 This is what we will be analyzing.
 You can delete the other 3 empty collections.

 Run a Workflow
 ^^^^^^^^^^^^^^^
-Lets run our quality control pipeline on our newly downloaded and subsetted dataset.
+Lets run our quality control pipeline on our newly downloaded dataset.

 .. admonition:: Hands-On: Run A Workflow